 Figure 8.17.2.2.3-1: ECS registration update procedure

 1. The ECS sends the ECS registration update request to the ECS-ER.
-The request from the ECS includes security credentials and may include updated ECS configuration information, updated EDN configuration information available via the ECS, updated DNN and S-NSSAI information, and an updated list of partner ECSPs that are allowed to receive its information.
+The request from the ECS includes security credentials and may include updated ECS profile that may include updated DNN and S-NSSAI information, and an updated list of partner ECSPs that are allowed to receive its information.
 The request may also include a proposed expiration time for the updated registration.

 2. Upon receiving the request from the ECS, the ECS-ER verifies the security credentials of the ECS and updates the stored the ECS registration information as received in step 1.